cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 Community and published on Quay.io by EnterpriseDB.
 You can use any compatible image of PostgreSQL supporting the primary/standby architecture directly by setting the `imageName` attribute in the CR.
-The operator also supports `imagePullSecretsNames` to access private container registries, as well as digests in addition to tags for finer control of container image immutability.
+The operator also supports `imagePullSecrets` to access private container registries, as well as digests in addition to tags for finer control of container image immutability.